 - Recall your body sensations the last time you were upset about something.
 (It is helpful to close your eyes and visualize, allowing the feelings to arise in your body.)

-- Pay attention to tension and notice where in your body you feel tension
+- Pay attention to tension and notice where in your body you feel the tension

 - Write down what you notice and keep it in a place where you will see it.

 - Make an agreement with yourself that you will pay attention to how your body reacts throughout the day & write down what you notice.